Periods of Complete Intersection Algebraic Cycles: Introduction

 and define

 Then

 where $\Omega=\sum_{i=0}^{n+1}(-1)^ix_i dx_0\wedge\cdots\widehat{dx_i}\cdots\wedge dx_{n+1}$ is the generator of $H^0(\P^{n+1},\Omega_{\P^{n+1}}^{n+1}(n+2))$. \end{thm}

-The previous result follows from a direct computation of all the periods of the algebraic cycle $Z$ over a set of generators of the De Rham cohomology group of $X$, and so it is a consequence of the following result:
+The previous result follows from a direct computation of all the periods of the algebraic cycle $Z$ over a set of generators of the De Rham cohomology group of $X$, therefore is a consequence of the following result: